daliworks/thingplus-embedded/docs/gateway/mqttProtocol.md

     * {error_code_or_message} : [OPTIONAL] error code(comply with http status codes), or message which doesn't include comma.
   * {time} : the number of milliseconds since 1970/01/01
   * {value} : any string or json object
-  * {valid_duration} : the value will be expired in this valid duration. -1 for unlimited.
+  * {valid_duration} : the value will be expired in this ealid duration. -1 for unlimited.

 ## Connection setting
   * protocolId: Protocol ID, usually ```MQIsdp```